Queensland stamp duty calculator

 • Be over 18;

-• Move into the property within one year of settlement, and not sell it prior to moving in;
+• Move into the property within 1 year of settlement, and not sell it prior to moving in

 The first home concession applies to buyers who are buying an established property, or land on which to build a home, which they intend to occupy.

-Unlike in many other states or territories, if you are buying with a partner and one of you has previously owned a property, but the other has not, that person can still claim their first home concession on their share of the property.
+Unlike in many other states or territories, if you are buying with someone else and one of you has previously owned a property, but the other has not, you can still take advantage of Queensland's first home buyer concessions.
+Instead of applying together, the one who has not owned property before can apply for a concession for their share of the property.

 More questions about Queensland stamp duty